bantolov/RhetosWorkshop/Day1/day1.md

 ## From LINQ to SQL

-This topic is not directly related to Rhetos.
-Basic understanding of LINQ queries is a prerequisite for further workshop topics.
+This topic is not directly related to Rhetos, but the basic understanding of LINQ queries is a prerequisite for further workshop topics.

 Assignment: